JustAn0therDev/python_covid_visualization_graph/README.md

 `python -m pip install -U matplotlib`

 ## Notes
 This is a simple project created in twenty minutes (-ish) so I could visualize the growth of cases for the countries I wanted to check out.
+I am still improving it as the days go by so if you notice a different behavior or new features, that might be why.

 The original CSV from where I got the data can be found [here](https://ourworldindata.org/coronavirus-source-data)